LINQPad FAQ

 What extensibility points does LINQPad provide?

-You can also control what fields/properties of your custom types are displayed via LINQPad's Dump method, by implementing the following interface:
+You can also control what fields/properties of your custom types are displayed via LINQPad's Dump method - or take over the rendering entirely - click here for details.

-LINQPad also allows you to write custom Data Context Drivers.
+LINQPad also allows you to write custom Data Context Drivers and custom visualizers.

 I'm using LINQPad in a presentation.
 Can I make the query text bigger?
 And can I use my cordless presenter?

 Yes and yes.
-To adjust the font size, use Control+MouseWheel, or Control+Plus / Control+Minus.
+To adjust the font size, use Control+MouseWheel, or Control+] / Control+[.
 (You can also adjust your Windows font size - LINQPad is fully DPI-aware.)

 You can make a query display a PowerPoint slide by entering the following statement into the query: